Getting started with wp-graphql-content-blocks

 <column>

-<p>Example paragraph in Column<p>
+<p>Example paragraph in Column</p>

 </column>

-It will return the following blocks:
+It will resolve the following block list data:

 [